 Civic Network Study

-Project co-ordinator: Rory Liedeman
+Project manager: Rory Liedeman

-In partnership with the African Centre for Cities at University of Cape Town
+Funders: Formas in partnership with the African Centre for Cities at University of Cape Town

 The urban environment is often on the front pages of South African newspapers.
 And perhaps even more so in Cape Town.
 If struggles to access electricity, sewage and water capture headlines one week, it is baboons, fynbos and ‘alien’ invasive plants another; or the struggle to protect recreational space at Princess Vlei, or food security at the Philippi Horticulture Area.
 The matters of concern vary greatly—from a having a quite place, to direct livelihood questions.
 The urban environment is a matter of concern and contestation.